BOOKS AND WRITING

 No, this is a book packed with practical tips, written in a non-condescending style by someone who has been there and done that, and has learned from his own mistakes.

 It’s a guide book for sales professionals.
-Co-authored with Steve Hurst, my partner-in-crime at CoatHanger Magazine.
+Co-authored with Steve Hurst, my partner at CoatHanger Magazine.

 Still available from my garage!
 Order direct from me.